Himashveta/CSC-468-Group-4-Cloud-Project/README.md

 ## Contributions

-We welcome contributions to Diary.com project!
+We welcome contributions to the Diary.com project!
 Whether it's bug fixes, feature enhancements, or documentation improvements, feel free to submit a pull request.

 Thank you for your interest in Diary.com!
 We hope you find the project useful and valuable.